datastax/nodejs-driver/etc/cassandra-driver.api.md

     }, options?: GraphQueryOptions): Promise<GraphResultSet>;
     // Warning: (ae-forgotten-export) The symbol "Host" needs to be exported by the entry point cassandra-rollup.d.ts getReplicas(keyspace: string, token: Buffer): Array<Host>;
-    // Warning: (ae-forgotten-export) The symbol "ClientState" needs to be exported by the entry point cassandra-rollup.d.ts getState(): ClientState;
+    getState(): ClientState;
     // Warning: (ae-forgotten-export) The symbol "Connection" needs to be exported by the entry point cassandra-rollup.d.ts
     //